 - Economic, Medical & Social History: Regional businesses and merchants, local hospitals and practitioners, Lake Champlain, immigration, French-Canadian heritage, and more!

-Educational programming is funded in part by The Leadem Family Foundation, in memory of St. Albans natives Susan Rheaume Jordan and Roger M. Rheaume – and the Stranahan Trust (Advisor: Janet Seymour) of the Vermont Community Foundation.
+Educational programming is funded in part by the Leadem Family Foundation, in memory of St. Albans natives Susan Rheaume Jordan and Roger M. Rheaume – and the Stranahan Trust (Advisor: Janet Seymour) of the Vermont Community Foundation.
 Additional support is provided by the Champlain Valley National Heritage Partnership.
-Thanks to SAM’s 2019 program series sponsor: Peoples Trust Co.
+We would like to extend a special thanks to our program series sponsor: Peoples Trust Co.